aw/picolisp-https/README.md

 # TODO

-* Other HTTP methods such as HEAD, POST, PUT.
+* Other HTTP methods such as POST, PUT.
 * Better error handling (don't quit)

 # Contributing